EURO CRIME

 • Cleave, Chris author of 'Incendiary.

-• Cleeves, Ann author of two series before moving on to writing psychological stand-alone novels and now the Shetland Quartet.
+• Cleeves, Ann author of two series before moving on to writing psychological stand-alone novels and now the Shetland Quars.

 • Clooney, Ron author of 'Pancardi's Pride' and 'A Measure of Wheat for a Penny'.

-• Cole, Martina sucessful author of East End London based novels.
+• Cole, Martina successful author of East End London based novels.

 • Collett, Chris author of the DI Tom Mariner series set in Birmingham.